jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

 throughout this documentation.

 #### How it works: ####

-A feature branch workflow is intended to keep development from being done directly on the master branch, so each feature added to the code resides in it's own separate branch.
+The following is an example of using a feature branch to do development on a single project.

-1. Following best practices, create an issue on GitHub that describes what feature is being added to the code.
+1. Following best practices, begin by create an issue on GitHub that describes what feature is being added to the code.
 ![New Issue](images/issue-created.png)